 Truman prepares teachers for initial certification through our Masters of Arts in Education (MAE) graduate program (prior to entering the MAE program, students must complete a bachelor’s degree in a content field with a strong liberal arts background).

 Truman also offers a Master of Arts in Counseling.

 Pursue Your Passion

-> Several of the University's courses offered at the undergraduate level meet state certification requirement for teachers.
-Working with our certification analyst your freshman year (or as a transfer student), you design an academic experience that fits your dreams and aspirations.
+Several of the University's courses offered at the undergraduate level meet state certification requirement for teachers.
+Working with our certification analyst your freshman year at Truman, you design an academic experience that fits your dreams and aspirations.
 When you enter our MAE program, you choose the area of specialization that matches your professional goals:

-> Admission to Truman’s MAE Program
+Admission to Truman’s MAE Program

 All prospective teachers enrolling in the MAE program must complete a strong liberal arts and sciences baccalaureate degree in an academic discipline at Truman or another institution (or you can also transfer to Truman prior to earning your baccalaureate degree).
 Students who wish to apply to our MAE program typically apply during their senior year at Truman.
 Our dedicated professors ensure individual mentoring to guide you every step of the way.